Sheepolution/how-to-love/book/chapter17.md

 So in the first iteration of the outer for-loop, i equals 0, and j equals 0, then 1, then 2 and finally 3.
 In the second iteration, i equals 1, and j again equals 0, then 1, then 2 and finally 3.

 You might notice that we have an extra, empty quad.
-This isn't really a big deal, but we can do something like this to prevent it
+This isn't really a big deal since we only draw the first 5 quads, but we can do something like this to prevent it

 ```lua
 maxFrames = 5